XingXie/xingxie.github.iobakup/_posts/2016-08-07-PokemonGoBot-Installation-Note-New-Ver.md

 In PokemonGo-Bot directory, run pip install -r requirements. choose wipe option to remove the "old" pgoapi.

 All config files go to configs/.
 Note that only config.json works so far.
 If you have release_json, just copy the content to the new config.json: the old keyword "under" should be replaced by "below".
+And it should put into the "release" section.

 go to http://pgoapi.com/ download the tar file, extract, then: cd src  --> make -> mv libencrypt.so ..../PokemonGo-Bot/encrypt.so